RobinLandraud/Strake-Engine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With this project, I aimed to develop a comprehensive Entity Component System (ECS) that fully supports all features of the Simple and Fast Multimedia Library (SFML).
-The goal is to create more stable and maintainable projects through a well-structured hierarchy that is both readable and easily modifiable.
+With this project, I aimed to develop a comprehensive  GameObject Component System using Open Graphics Library (OpenGL).
+The goal is to create more stable and maintainable projects/games through a well-structured hierarchy that is both readable and easily modifiable.

 Inspired by Unity, this ECS optimizes games automatically by updating entities at multiple frequency scales, ensuring efficient performance.